Tanishq4331/nustutors/README.md

 **TODO**

-- Use form input control
-- Use react router
+- Sidebar instead of dropdown for narrow viewports
 - Set up loading
-- ref.current.focus
+- Use framer motion